Kamloops Lake

 The lake is bounded on all sides by steep hillsides, with level areas found only near creek deltas and around the inlet.
 On these hills, fresh, green grass feeds herds of Mule Deer and Rocky Mountain Sheep in the Spring.
 The Canadian National Railroad runs along the North shore, and the Canadian Pacific Railroad along the South shore.
 The surrounding land is mostly dedicated to Beef cattle ranching.
 It is classified as dry belt interior grasslands, Semi-arid desert, as it is in the rain shadow of the Coast Mountain Range, averaging only 10 inches of total precipitation a year.
 Vegetation is mostly bunchgrass and sagebrush, with pockets of Douglas fir, Ponderosa pine and spruce.

 Kamloops Lake is a widening and deepening of the Thompson River, which enters at the east end and exits at the west end.
 The limnology of the lake is controlled by the Thompson River, which has high fluctuations in annual flow, with over 60% occurring in the early summer during freshet (May to July).
 Lake levels rise naturally, as much as 30 ft, on average, from winter lows till late June.
-Infrequent flood years have brought it up another 5 to 10 feet (2 - 4 m).
+Infrequent flood years have brought it up another 5 to 10 feet (2 – 4 m).
 Consequently, rare sandy beach areas expand by as much as 200 ft in the summer as lake levels recede in July and August.

 Bulk residence times (the time it takes for the water in the lake to be replaced with new water), are very short, ranging from 20 days to 340 days, with a mean of 60 days.
 Because Kamloops Lake is fed by both the North and South Thompson rivers (the South Thompson drains from the very warm Shuswap Lakes, 230 meters deep), Kamloops Lake is relatively warm.
 It rarely freezes over in Winter.
 Since the late twentieth century, it has become an increasingly popular boating and recreational area.
 On the north side of the lake is Fredrick, and on the south side of the lake is Savona, and rural residential areas such as Cherry Creek and the Tobiano resort community.
 At the East end of the lake are the remains of Tranquille, a Tuberculosis Sanitorium, built in 1907 & finally closed in 1983; limited day use only access to the lakeshore exists here.
 A boat launch, trestle and gas dock have been built at Tobiano; it is the only location on Kamloops Lake with these facilities.
 Steelhead Provincial Park is a campsite in Savona, on the far western shore of the lake.
-Both Savona and Kamloops also have boat launches, but their use is dependant on water levels.
+Both Savona and Kamloops also have boat launches, but their use is dependent on water levels.